 By default, Lightroom offers to back up your catalog once a week when you close Lightroom, and it keeps each of those backups.
 They’re stored in a Backups folder next to the catalog, but you may have changed the location.
-In Lightroom CC/6, the backups are zipped (compressed).
+In Lightroom 6 and Lightroom Classic, the backups are zipped (compressed).
 To check the current location, open the Catalog Settings dialog, which you’ll find under Edit menu (Windows) / Lightroom menu (Mac), and change the Backup pop-up to When Lightroom Next Exits.

-Then close Lightroom and the backup dialog will appear.
-There you can view and change the current location of the catalog backups.
+Then quit Lightroom and the backup dialog will appear, where you can view and change the current location of the catalog backups.

-When you visit that folder using Explorer/Finder, you’ll notice that Lightroom never deletes your older backups.
+When you visit that folder using Explorer (Windows) / Finder (Mac), you’ll notice that Lightroom never deletes your older backups.
 You can delete older backups yourself to free additional hard drive space.
-I would recommend keeping at least the most recent backups, in addition to some slightly older ones (i.e. 1 month, 6 months, 1 year), just in case you later discover you’ve accidentally overwritten some settings or removed some photos from your catalog.
-The catalogs zip to around 10% of their original size, if you’re concerned about the amount of hard drive space consumed by backups (this happens automatically on Lightroom CC/6).
+I would recommend keeping at least the most recent backups, in addition to some slightly older ones (e.g., 1 month, 6 months, 1 year), just in case you later discover you’ve accidentally overwritten some settings or removed some photos from your catalog.

 Of course backing up your photos is essential.
 Remember, the photos aren’t “in” Lightroom, but are stored as normal files on your hard drive.

-If you’re not sure where you’re photos are stored, right-click on your parent folder in the Folders panel and select Show in Explorer (Windows) / Show in Finder (Mac) to take you directly to that folder.
+Not sure where your photos are stored?
+Just right-click on your parent folder in the Folders panel and select Show in Explorer (Windows) / Show in Finder (Mac) to take you directly to that folder.

 If your photos are a long list, rather than a hierarchy, you may want to use Show Parent Folder in order to more easily visualise how your folders in Lightroom relate to the folders in Explorer/Finder.

 You’ll also want to back up your presets, whether they’re ones you’ve downloaded or presets that you’ve created yourself.
-That includes Develop presets, Slideshow, Book, Print and Web templates, Metadata presets, Export presets, etc.
+That includes Develop presets (LR1-7.2), Slideshow, Book, Print and Web templates, Metadata presets, Export presets, etc.